IAmStrong/IAmStrong.github.io/README.md

 Hello to anyone reading this.
 I hope you are doing well :)

-Inside current repository you can find files associated with my portfolio website.
+Inside this repository you can find files associated with my portfolio website.